 Officially, there is no such thing as a pit bull, though it may be used informally as a nickname for the American Pit Bull Terrier.
 Sadly, the term "pit bull" has become associated with dog fighting and aggressive behavior throughout the years.
 Many times, this prejudice falls upon the entire category of dogs often referred to as "bully breeds."
 The following dogs are considered bully breeds:

-When asking if pit bull-type dogs are dangerous, one must first remember that ANY breed of dog can be dangerous.
-To understand what can make a dog aggressive, consider following factors:
+When asking if pit bull-type dogs are dangerous, one must first remember that any breed of dog can be dangerous.
+To understand what can make a dog aggressive, consider the following factors:

 - A dog that was deliberately bred from a line of aggressive dogs is more likely to have natural aggressive tendencies.

 - A dog that is never properly socialized is more likely to be aggressive.